This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Do you need to book your tickets to Wētā Workshop Unleashed in advance?

 Yes, for sure.
 Wētā Workshop Unleashed is super popular, and there’s a big buzz around it because it’s a new experience!
-Tours book up in advance during the summertime when there are lots of tourists in Auckland, so make sure you don’t miss out.
+These are some of the tours in Auckland that book up far in advance, especially during the summertime when there are lots of tourists, so make sure you don’t miss out.

 Wētā Workshop Unleashed is a top-rated experience on TripAdvisor and has amazing reviews.
 You can only imagine how many people book this tour while they’re in Auckland!
 During the summer, it’s best to book tickets online at least a few weeks in advance and try to get an early slot if you can.